leogcastro2000/Countdown-page/README.md

 # About the Project
 A project that has the objective to show a countdown on a page about a certain event.
 Subscribe button will enable a form through a modal that will ask for users' name and email, this way they can be notified of the launch.

-Tecnologies 🔧
+# Tecnologies 🔧
 The technologies used were:

-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript

-Required:
+# Required:
  - Page needs a countdown
  - "Subscribe" Button
  - Add Modal